stacks/stacks-website/README.markdown

 7. change directories to `stacks-tools` and create the database by calling `python create.py`

-8. back in the `base` directory excute the following commands: mkdir stacks-website/database chmod 0777 stacks-website/database mv stacks-tools/stacks.sqlite stacks-website/database
+8. back in the `base` directory execute the following commands: mkdir stacks-website/database chmod 0777 stacks-website/database mv stacks-tools/stacks.sqlite stacks-website/database
 	chmod 0777 stacks-website/database/stacks.sqlite
 This will create a directory with the database in it with the correct permissions for the webserver.
+To set permissions for the cache correctly execute
+	chmod 0777 stacks-website/php/cache

 9. change directory into stacks-website and edit the file `conf.ini` setting database = "database/stacks.sqlite", directory = "", and project = "/path/to/base/stacks-website/tex"